arifulmrislam/How-to-create-active-and-inactive-alarms-and-send-notifications-to-the-customer-from-ThingsBoard/README.md

 Each alarm has severity which is either Critical, Major, Minor, Warning, or Indeterminate (sorted by priority in descending order).

-How to create rule chains on thingsboard and send notification to customer?
+- How to create rule chains on thingsboard and send notification to customer?

-At first, we have to open a rule chain folder on rule chains.
-Then we will redirect sensors values from root rule chains to new created rule chian folder.
+First, we need to open a rule chain folder on rule chains.
+After that, we will redirect the sensor values from root rule chains to new created rule chain folder.
+For better understanding, Root rule chain is created by thingsboard developer.
+We just use this chains to use data to other folders.

 <img src= "Root rule chains.png" width=800>